apache/hudi/website/src/pages/tech-specs-1point0.md

 only takes a lock while adding events to the timeline and not while writing index files.
 See [RFC-45](https://github.com/apache/hudi/blob/master/rfc/rfc-45/rfc-45.md) for now.

 ## Compatibility

 Compatibility between different readers and writers is enforced through the `hoodie.table.version` table config.
 Hudi storage format evolves in a backwards compatible way for readers, where newer readers can read older table versions correctly.
 However older readers may be required to upgrade in order to read higher table versions.
 Hence, we recommend upgrading readers first, before upgrading writers when the table version evolves.

 ## Change Log

-### version 7
+### version 8

-\[WIP\] This is a breaking format version.
+This is a breaking format version.
 Users may need to first migrate completely to the new timeline before resuming normal table operations.

 ### version 6 & earlier